giserh/PySlope/README.md

 intersects with the elevational profile.
 So far it only uses the ordinary method of slices to obtain the results by following this [equation](http://www.HostMath.com/Show.aspx?Code=%5Cfrac%7B%5Csum%7Bc_il_i%20%2B%20(w_icosa_i%20-%20u_il_i)tan%5Cphi%5E%5Cprime%7D%7D%7B%5Csum%7Bwsina%7D%7D)

-This program is intended to anyone who is interested in doing slope stability analysis.
+This program is intended for anyone who is interested in doing slope stability analysis.

 ###What do I need for this program to work?###